 Staff indicated staffing levels are sufficient to ensure cross-gender strip searches do not occur.
-Staff reported they had not conducted a cross-gender strip search or knew of one ever taking place.
-Inmates stated they have always been searched by same-gender staff.
+Staff reported they had not conducted a cross-gender strip search or knew of one taking place.
+Inmates stated they are searched by same-gender staff.
 A review of the agency directive and staff interviews indicates no cross-gender strip searches have been conducted.
 Inmate interviews confirmed no cross-gender strip searches are conducted.